Marine Week 2025: World War II Memorial Restoration

-U.S. Marines assigned to Special Purpose Marine Air-Ground Task Force-250 participate in restoring the World War II memorial during Marine Week Boston, Aug.
+U.S. Marines assigned to Special Purpose Marine Air-Ground Task Force-250 restore the World War II Memorial, Back Bay Fens park, during Marine Week Boston, Aug.
 24, 2025.
-As the Marine Corps marks its 250th year, Marines worldwide observe this historic milestone, paying tribute to generations of valor, duty, and the enduring spirit of Semper Fidelis.
-(U.S. Marine Corps video by Lance Cpl.
-Alondra Y. Lopez Gonzalez)
+Marines stationed across the globe commemorate the 250th anniversary of the Marine Corps, honoring a distinguished legacy of service, sacrifice, and unwavering fidelity to both the nation and fellow Marines.
+(U.S. Marine Corps video by Cpl.
+Sadiel Cortes Guevara)

 |Date Taken: